|Nutrition Facts (per serving)|

 Put the shredded red cabbage in a bowl and then pour the hot brine over it.

-Divide the brined cabbage between two 1-pint jars, layering evenly with the garlic slices, coriander seeds, and peppercorns.
+Divide the brined cabbage between 2 (1-pint) jars, layering evenly with the garlic slices, coriander seeds, and peppercorns.

 - For a low-carb version of these quick pickles, prepare them with a sugar replacement, such as erythritol or stevia.